 With a malfunctioning water tank, and no dams to rely on, Paul is suddenly faced with a farmer’s worst fear – a critical shortage of water.
 His cows, pigs and veges all depend on a steady supply, so Paul enlists the help of a local farmer to see if they can tap on old spring on the property.
 But will it be enough to save the farm?

 With the help of another local, Paul tries freediving for mussels, and transforms them into a delicious meal.
 Later, Paul looks to expand his poultry flock and meets a man who knows his birds – but which breed is best for Paul?

-The realities of owning a farm set in for Paul as he enlists the help of an experienced slaughterman to teach Paul how to process birds humanely, and to the highest standard.
+The realities of owning a farm set in and Paul enlists the help of an experienced slaughterman to teach him how to process birds humanely, and to the highest standard.

 Later, Paul transforms his freshly processed poultry into a hearty Coq au Vin - but will his invited guest share his taste for this classic French dish?